 -Yoga retreats are undertaken in a toxin-free environment with no tobacco or alcohol.

-Everyday from the end of the evening Satsang up until after lunch the following morning, we cultivate joyful silence in the house.
+Everyday from the end of the evening Satsang up until before lunch the following morning, we cultivate joyful silence in the house.
 This deep silence is very healing for calming the mind and being in peace with ourselves, allowing us to deeply listen to ourselves.
 We will have a restful sleep and the next day we will enjoy the silence with mental clarity during our asana practice, meditation and other activities.
-Meals will be taken mindfully and in silence.
+Breakfast will be taken mindfully and in silence.
 By participating in this period of joyful silence we will be supporting each other in our practice.

-After lunch and throughout the afternoon we will enjoy conscious speaking and deep listening, which will allow us to get to know each other in a more authentic way.
+Throughout the afternoon we will enjoy conscious speaking and deep listening, which will allow us to get to know each other in a more authentic way.